Who are the Institutional Holders in Dunxin Financial Holdings Limited (DXF)?

-Dunxin Financial Holdings Limited (AMEX: DXF) is -43.60% lower on its value in year-to-date trading and has touched a low of $0.03 and a high of $0.80 in the current 52-week trading range.
+Dunxin Financial Holdings Limited (AMEX: DXF) is -25.35% lower on its value in year-to-date trading and has touched a low of $0.03 and a high of $0.80 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DXF stock was last observed hovering at around $0.10 in the last trading session, with the day’s gains setting it 0.01%.
+The DXF stock was last observed hovering at around $0.11 in the last trading session, with the day’s gains setting it 0.03% off its average median price target of $24.84 for the next 12 months.
+It is also 99.44% off the consensus price target high of $24.84 offered by 1 analysts, but current levels are 99.44% higher than the price target low of $24.84 for the same period.

 Sponsored

-The stock witnessed a -24.50% gain in the last 1 month and extending the period to 3 months gives it a -47.02%, and is -30.69% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 72.35% over the week and 30.06% over the month.
+The stock witnessed a 6.63% gain in the last 1 month and extending the period to 3 months gives it a -26.41%, and is 32.36% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 33.22% over the week and 35.28% over the month.

 Dunxin Financial Holdings Limited (DXF) Analyst Forecasts